Alfresco/generator-ng2-alfresco-component/README.md

 >To contribute to the existing code base add test cases to cover the new behaviour, and make sure all the existing tests are still green.

-* To test the generator
+To test the generator run:

 ```sh
 npm run test